Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory

 The coupled-channel $s$-wave scattering amplitude is a $2\times2$ matrix written as

 where $E=p^2/(2\mu)$ is the c.m. energy and the superscripts are the row-column indices of the amplitude matrix.
 We identify the $^3S_1$ state as channel 1, and the $^3S_1^{\star}$ state as channel 2.
-The dimer propagator is given by the integral equation
+The dimer propagator is given by

 which is conveniently calculated from its inverse

 where $\mathcal D_0^{-1}$ is the inverse free dimer propagator and $\Sigma$ is the self-energy.
 We have the free inverse dimer propagator directly from Eq.~(\ref{eq:EFTstar}):